SciProgCentre/plotly.kt/README.md

 ## Kotlin-scripting (experimental)
 It is possible to separate script logic into stand-alone `plotly.kts` script file and generate an html from the command line.
 See [plotlykt-script](./plotlykt-script) module for details.

+## Kotlin/Native (experimental)
+Plotly model now fully supports Kotlin/Native.
+It means that you can use it to create a proper Plotly-based HTML file.
+You will still need browser to view it.
+You can use [native-demo](./examples/native-demo) example.

 # The feature I need is not implemented!